Written by Glenn Kauth

 A recent federal court decision that found Taco Bell in violation of federal and state laws protecting the rights of customers who use wheelchairs or scooters should motivate restaurant operators to comply with access rules, attorneys say.

-Taco Bell Awaits Sanctions in Accessibility Suit full article
+Taco Bell Awaits Sanctions in Accessibility Suit.
+Read full article.

 October 28, 2011